oxylabs/playwright-proxy-integration-js/README.md

 ### Getting a List of Proxies

-Open the following URL in the browser, enter your credentials,  and you will see a list of proxies in plain text:
+Open the following URL in the browser and enter your credentials.
+You will see a list of proxies in plain text:

 ```
 https://proxy.oxylabs.io/all